Let’s get you startedSign in or create an account to view your personalized quotes.

 • Put more miles on your car than the average driver

 These scenarios increase the likelihood that you’ll be underwater on your auto loan if your insurer declares your vehicle a total loss within your first few years of owning it.
 If you lease your vehicle, the leasing company will likely include gap insurance in your contract.
-However, you don’t need to buy it to qualify for a car loan.
+But you don’t need to buy it to qualify for a car loan.

 You don’t need gap coverage if you don’t have an auto loan or lease.
 If you made a large down payment when you purchased your car and don’t owe more than the vehicle is worth, you can probably skip this coverage.